qbrilliance/qristal-core/README.md

 # Quantum Brilliance SDK Qristal -- Core #

-Qristal is the QB software development kit for quantum computing.
+Qristal is the QB Software Development Kit for quantum computing.
 This is its core module.

 ### Installation